yilan901/big_five_personality_labels/README.md

 # big_five_personality_labels
 A notebook that demonstrates the use of a stacked metamodel to predict personality labels based on Big Five personality scores.
+The data I used wasn't terribly predictive, but the approach is sound (I'd love access to some better Big Five data!).
+For the results, check out this notebook on my [Kaggle account](https://www.kaggle.com/yonatanilan/big-five-traits-with-personality-labels).